Jamie1501/WebDevelopment2/README.md

 # WebDevelopment2
 1.Clone the repository
-git clone https://github.com/Jamie1501/WebDevelopment2.git or download the zip file 2.Type 'npm install' in the terminal
+git clone https://github.com/Jamie1501/WebDevelopment2.git or download the zip file 2.create a .env file and add
+ACCESS_TOKEN_SECRET = "Access cookie token"
+PORT = 3000
+Admin1 Password = AdminPassword1
+3.Type 'npm install' in the terminal
-3.Run the applicaton by typing the following in the terminal: node index
+4.Run the applicaton by typing the following in the terminal: node index
-4.Now the user can view the website in the browser by following this url: http://localhost:3000
+5.Now the user can view the website in the browser by following this url: http://localhost:3000
-5.Log In details:
+6.Log In details:
 Username: Admin1
 Password: AdminPassword1